Ginny Stevens is determined to improve the physical and mental health of regional Australians, one fitness class at a time.

 “If someone doesn’t turn up to training, there’s someone to notice,” Ginny explains.

-The idea for program came to Ginny in 2015.
+The idea for the program came to Ginny in 2015.

 “I was out for a run and I thought, ‘why don’t I combine my interest in health and fitness with my interest in supporting farmers in regional communities?’
 I began locally, teaching an exercise class around my full time job.”